bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rest/requests/get_block-notxdetails.md

 - n: "→<br>`confirmations`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The number of confirmations the transactions in this block have, starting at 1 when this block is at the tip of the best block chain.
-This score will be -1 if the the block is not part of the best block chain"
+  d: "The number of confirmations the transactions in this block have, starting at 1 when this block is at the tip of the best blockchain.
+This score will be -1 if the the block is not part of the best blockchain"

 - n: "→<br>`size`"
   t: "number (int)"